Video mode initialization and transition to protected mode

 After getting the video mode set by the bootloader, we can see resetting the heap value by the RESET_HEAP macro.
 The definition of this macro is in the arch/x86/boot/boot.h:

-The RESET_HEAP macro resets the heap by setting the HEAP variable to the _end which represents the end of the early setup kernel's text (or code) section.
-By doing this we just set the heap pointer to the very beginning of the heap.
+The RESET_HEAP macro resets the heap by setting the HEAP variable to _end, which represents the end of the early setup kernel's image, including the early code, data, and BSS memory areas.
+By doing this, we set the heap pointer to the very beginning of the heap.

 The next useful macro is:

-• How many items specified by the first parameter to allocate
+Number of items to allocate, specified by the size of the first parameter

 The implementation of __get_heap is: